boazbk/crypto/lec_12_lattices.md

 On the applied side, the steady advances in the technology of quantum computers have finally gotten practitioners worried about RSA, Diffie Hellman and Elliptic Curves.
 While current constructions for quantum computers are nowhere near being able to, say, factor larger numbers that can be done classically (or even than can be done by hand), given that it takes many years to develop new standards and get them deployed, many believe the effort to transition away from these factoring/dlog based schemes should start today (or perhaps should have started several years ago).
 The NSA has [suggested](https://www.nsa.gov/ia/programs/suiteb_cryptography/index.shtml) that it plans to initiate the process to "transition to quantum resistant algorithms in the not too distant future"; see also this [very interesting FAQ](https://cryptome.org/2016/01/CNSA-Suite-and-Quantum-Computing-FAQ.pdf) on this topic.

-Note that cryptography has the peculiar/unfortunate feature that if a machine is built that can factor large integers in 20 years, it can still be used to break the communication we transmit _today_, provided this communication was recorded.
+Cryptography has the peculiar/unfortunate feature that if a machine is built that can factor large integers in 20 years, it can still be used to break the communication we transmit _today_, provided this communication was recorded.
 So, if you have some data that you expect you'd want still kept secret in 20 years (as many government and commercial entities do), you might have reasons to worry.
 Currently lattice based cryptography is the only real "game in town" for potentially quantum-resistant public key encryption schemes.